kuchnaya-hub/maroon-broccoli/src/pages/pricing.md

           marketing content you can create for your products.
       - question: 'I met an error while using Behtar Ads, what can i do?'
         answer: >
-          Please capture the screenshot of an error, then mail them to support@behtarads.com for help.
+          Please capture the screenshot of an error and mail them to support@behtarads.com for help.
         type: faq_item
       - question: What is policy of refund & charges applicable?